fyscher/mimik/share/en_CA.ascii/licenses/mimik/README.md

 `$ tup`

 The system should be built into the `./dist/` directory.
-All build configuration is done in `tup.config`.
-All source configuration is done in `conf.h` files in the utility/function's directory, don't worry this will change in the future for obvious reasons.
+All configuration is done in `tup.config`.

 # Source Tree Organization